Office of First-Year Programs

 If I have a disability, how do I request accommodations during the Orientation/Registration program?

-Individuals with disabilities who require accommodations including accompaniment by a Personal Care Assistant, sign language interpreter, or assistance with communications, must notify the Orientation and First-Year Program Office of those needs in advance at (508) 626-4637.
+Individuals with disabilities who require accommodations including accompaniment by a Personal Care Assistant, sign language interpreter, or assistance with communications, must notify our office of those needs in advance at (508) 626-4637.

 For more information: